 Sharing and Watching….

-For those of us with addictions its easy to be impulsive; meet someone, call them our best friend and indulge them with all of our struggles and secrets that go with living.
+Its easy to be impulsive; meet someone, call them our best friend and indulge them with all of our struggles and secrets that go with living.
 Of course we’re human and we’re females; we love to share; however, we need to make sure that the people we are sharing with are trustworthy.
 Just like in a romantic relationship, take your friendships SLOW.
 Share a little bit of information and then wait to see to how they handle it.
 Do they tell others?
 Do they listen intently and ask follow up questions?
 Do they relate?
 Do they not care?
 The answers to all of these questions will determine if you share more information with your new friend in the future.
 If you find that your friend does over share you might want to set up the following boundary, “ I share personal information with you because I trust you and respect your opinions.
 However, when I hear that you share this information with others it makes me want to share less.
 Can we change that?

 Opposites tend to attract in romantic relationships and friendships.
 It’s not uncommon for a loud and extroverted person to befriend an introverted and shy person.
 This can turn out to be an awesome friendships where each one teaches the other about new hobbies and interests.
 However, the energy level of each person varies quite dramatically.
 Telling someone that you can’t hang out because you’re too tired or just don’t feel like it is okay.
 Sure, they might be bummed but that’s for them to deal with, your job is to take care of yourself.
 If they guilt trip you for not being able to hang out then you might not have the healthiest friend.
 If you need to set up a time boundary you might want to say something like the following, “I’m stoked to hang out tonight, but just so you know, I can only hang out until 11.
 I need to get some rest.”